English English Español Español العربية العربية

 Contractors must register in the contractor database, which can be found here.

-Can funds be used to cover work that was already done and paid for?
+Can funds be used to cover work that was already done or items already paid for?
 (12.13.22)

 No. Unfortunately, we are unable to reimburse any completed work.